PnxLasantha/MobiAssignment/README.md

 This is a Maven project.
 The tests can be executed from the command line using `mvn clean test -DsuiteXmlFile=testSuits/Assignment.xml`

-Execute the following command in the terminal to generate the reports `allure serve <location of the allure-results folder>` (This allure-results folder is created after executing the tests)
+Execute the following command in the terminal to generate the reports `allure serve <location of the allure-results folder>`Eg: `allure serve "C:\Assignment\allure-results"` (This allure-results folder is created in the project after executing the tests)

 ## Tools used